3 minute read

 Still at the beginning

-There are two main ways to interact with the environment:
+There are two main types of interaction with the environment:

 To understand sensor fusion and filters properly, there are a few probabilities we should be aware of.